 All functionality is provided by one single library.
 Add the library to your project and you are ready to go!
 You can either download a precompiled (ready to install) version of the library or download the source code.

 The library and all the source code is licensed according to the MIT-license, which is one of the most relaxed software license terms.
 The software is completely free and you can use the software in any way you want, be it private or for commercial use as long as you include the MIT license terms with your software.

 Automated test runs

 With the additional TcUnit-Runner software, it’s possible to do integrate all your TcUnit tests into a CI/CD software toolchain.
-With the aid of Jenkins, you can have your tests being run automatically and collect test statistics every time something is changed in your software version control (such as Git or Subversion).
+With the aid of automation software such as Jenkins or Azure DevOps, you can have your tests being run automatically and collect test statistics every time something is changed in your software version control (such as Git or Subversion).
 If you want to know more, read the documentation for TcUnit-Runner.

-This is a list of some of the users of the TcUnit framework.
+This is a list of a few of the users of the TcUnit framework.
 Are you using TcUnit and want to be included here?
 Drop a message by using this contact form.